alexrudnick/dissertation/BURNDOWN.md

     classified.

 ## integration
+  * figure out what the simplest thing we can do is that demonstrates an integration story
+  * get buy-in from

   * pull all gn text from guarani-nee and gn-wikipedia.
   * train surface and lemmatized LMs.
-  * consider: hack up squoia again if necessary?
-  * consider: write up how we hacked up squoia?
   * consider: integrate chipa into Phrasal
   * consider: integrate chipa into Mike's current RBMT systems.
     * understand Mike's current RBMT systems well enough to hack them up
   * super important: get a clear answer out of Mike and Sandra whether they'll consider it convincing if we can integrate into one PBMT and one RBMT system
   * come up with a good plan for evaluation here
+  * UNLIKELY consider: hack up squoia again if necessary?
+  * UNLIKELY consider: write up how we hacked up squoia?

 ### integration: possibly obsolete ideas here